 WordPress versus Wix versus Squarespace for Travel Blogs

 Using a platform like Wix or Squarespace can seem attractive because starting a travel blog on one of these sites doesn’t require any technical know-how.
 It can be started in just a few minutes.
 And, that’s what I did when I started this blog in 2012.
 A friend recommended Squarespace, and it was easy.
 Until it wasn’t.
 It was possible to start my own blog in about a day, but as I tried to grow the blog, Squarespace had limited options.
 After about 18 months of travel blogging, I migrated this blog to WordPress, which was a pain.
 It was expensive.
+I had to hire a professional to do it for me.
 If I knew how to start my own blog the right way from day 1, I could have saved myself the hassle (and expense) of migrating to WordPress later on.
 Trust me.
 Use WordPress.

 WordPress versus Blogger.com

 There are some other free blogging platforms that people often consider when writing a travel blog.
 One of them is Blogger.com.
 If you only want your blog to be a personal travel blog, to keep friends and family up-to-date on travels, then these sites are great.
 But, if you want to make money from a travel blog in the future, stay away.
 They don’t offer the flexibility and professionalism needed to become a professional travel blogger.
 You can’t use plug-ins or themes to customize or commercialize the travel blog.

 - WordPress.com is a free blogging platform (similar to Blogger.com).
 In this case, WordPress hosts your blog.